Axisgeneral/cars/assets/LOGO_INSTRUCTIONS.md

 ## Current Setup
 - The application now uses `logo.svg` for the company logo
-- All references have been updated from "AutoCRM" to "AutoConnect"
+- All references have been updated from "AutoCRM" to "TheOnePages"
 - A placeholder logo has been created at `assets/logo.svg`

 ## To Add Your Own Logo: